vmware/vmware-aria-operations-integration-sdk/README.md

 Now that we've defined our parameters, we can try to connect and run a test query.
 We will do this in the `test` method.
 Notice this takes an `AdapterInstance` as a parameter.
+We will replace all the code that is inside the try/except block.

-All the parameters from the definition will be present in this Adapter Instance.
-We can access them like this:
+All the parameters and credentials from the definition will be present in this Adapter Instance.
+We can access them like this, using the `key`s that we defined in the `get_adapter_definition` function to get the value assigned to that parameter:

 ```python
     hostname = adapter_instance.get_identifier_value("host")